How to start an eCommerce website

 With online shopping continuing to grow in 2019, it’s no wonder that more and more people are setting up their own eCommerce websites; but what do you need to do to ensure the success of your startup?

-Surprisingly, the principle isn’t too difficult, find a product, create a website, start to sell; but we all know there’s a lot more involved than that, but that doesn’t mean that it needs to be hard.
+Surprisingly, the principle behind starting an eCommerce site isn’t too difficult.
+Find a product, create a website, start to sell; but we all know there’s a lot more involved than that, but that doesn’t mean that it needs to be hard.